Blog icon

 Australia's G-PST Research Roadmap

-There is a huge body of work needed across the industry over the next 10 years.
+The Research Roadmap is being put into action, helping to facilitate Australia’s transition to a stable, secure and affordable power system.
+The research completed to date confirms that a huge body of work is needed across the industry over the next several decades.
 This will require a significant increase in the depth and breadth of power system engineering expertise both in academia and industry.
 Our work is helping build the foundation for this.
-The Research Roadmap has been put into action, helping to facilitate Australia’s transition to a stable, secure and affordable power system.

-Stage One of the work can be accessed by downloading Australia's G-PST Research Roadmap and accompanying Stage One research plans listed below.
+Stage One of the work (the Roadmap, that is, the research plan) can be accessed by downloading Australia's G-PST Research Roadmap and accompanying Stage One research plans listed directly below.

 Download Australia's G-PST Research Roadmap and accompanying documents.